funkhaus/vuehaus/README.md

 1. [Vuex](https://vuex.vuejs.org/en/intro.html)

 ## Building a Vuepress Site: Back-End
 Vuepress requires the [Rest-Easy](https://github.com/funkhaus/Rest-Easy) plugin to work correctly, so make sure you have that installed before getting started.
+Vuepress ships with [TGM Plugin Activation](http://tgmpluginactivation.com/) to make Rest-Easy installation simpler.

 In Vuepress, you'll be building individual pages with Vue instead of PHP templates.
 This can take some getting used to, but ultimately allows for all of the flexibility and power of Vue right from the start.